FlatEarthGary/Mailbomber/README.md

-# MY PUBLIC (and for the most part stable) RELEASES
+# MY RELEASES
-This is my public repo created for releases.
-All releases in this repo will be stable as long as nothing else is noted.
+This is my public repo created for project releases.
+All releases in this repo will work fine as long as nothing else is noted.

 <p align='center'>
   <img src='https://github.com/FlatEarthGary/RELEASES/blob/master/MailBomber_V4.1/images/pic.png'>